Richland Balsam

 Richland Balsam's upper elevations (above approximately 5,500 feet) support part of one of just ten stands of Southern Appalachian spruce-fir forest.
-This forest type consists of two dominant tree types— the red spruce and the Fraser fir— commonly called the "he-balsam" and "she-balsam" respectively, although the latter has been decimated in recent decades by the balsam woolly adelgid infestation.
+This forest type consists of two dominant tree types—the red spruce and the Fraser fir—commonly called the "he-balsam" and "she-balsam" respectively, although the latter has been decimated in recent decades by the balsam woolly adelgid infestation.

 The eastern half of Richland Balsam is protected by the Pisgah National Forest, and most of the western half is protected by the Nantahala National Forest (the exception being the Blue Ridge Parkway corridor, which is maintained by the National Park Service).
-There is a parking lot and overlook atop Richland Balsam marking the parkway's highest point.
-A short interpretive trail connects the parking lot with the summit.

-The Mountain is only accessible when the Blue Ridge Parkway is open, so the mountain is often inaccessible in winter.
-The trail and overlook is maintained by the Friends of the Blue Ridge Parkway, a nonprofit mostly composed of residents along the parkway.

 Hiking

-There is a short, low difficulty, 1.5 mile long trail that can be hiked to reach the summit of Richland Balsam.
-To reach the hiking trail, you must first park at the Haywood-Jackson overlook.
+There is a low difficulty, 1.5 mile long trail that can be hiked to reach the summit of Richland Balsam, accessible from a parking area off the Blue Ridge Parkway.
 The trail begins at the north end of the parking lot and about 0.15 miles along the trail there is a fork which allows you to take the loop to the top in either direction with the option to the right offering a quicker, but more challenging route to the top.
 Both routes take about 45 minutes to complete and involve roughly 700 feet of elevation gain.
-The highest point of the mountain is slightly east off the trail about 0.8 miles along the trail, but the sign marking the Summit is slightly down the trail and technically an incorrect marker of the peak.
+The highest point of the mountain is slightly east off the trail about 0.8 miles along the trail, but the sign marking the summit is slightly down the trail and technically an incorrect marker of the peak.

 The trail is maintained by the Friends of the Blue Ridge Parkway the Balsam Chapter which helps maintain the parkway from mile marker 416 to mile marker 469.
 While the Friends of the Blue Ridge Parkway has been an organization since 1988, the Balsam Chapter was not founded until November 2020.
 The Friends of the Blue Ridge Parkway compose of about 750 volunteers and 1,500 paying members.

-Seasonality

 Due to the winding nature of the roadway and the increased severity of winter weather due to the elevation, the section of the Blue Ridge Parkway that passes over Richland Balsam is frequently closed for long periods during the winter season.
+The Mountain is only accessible when the Blue Ridge Parkway is open, so the mountain is often inaccessible in winter.
+The trail and overlook is maintained by the Friends of the Blue Ridge Parkway, a nonprofit mostly composed of residents along the parkway.